-Depending on the Sheepadoodle generation, they will have different coat types, be hypoallergenic, or nonshedding.
-Sheepadoodles are a hybrid designer dog between the Old English Sheepdog and the Poodle, so genetics play a huge factor in creating the features of a dog.
+Depending on the Sheepadoodle generation, your dog may have one of a few different coat types, may be hypoallergenic, or may be non-shedding.
+Sheepadoodles are a hybrid designer dog, a cross between the Old English Sheepdog and the Poodle, so genetics play a huge factor in the features of a dog.
 Old English Sheepdogs and Poodles have extremely different personalities, so if your dogs get more Old English Sheepdog genetics, they will be extremely different from a dog that gets more Poodle genetics.

-Breeders explain the genetic makeup of a dog is through letters and numbers like F1 Sheepadoodle or F1B Sheepadoodle.
-It’s important that you know what the letters and number means like F1, F1B, F1BB, F2, F2B, F2BB, or F3 (multi-gen) Sheepadoodle.
-If you don’t understand the letters and number, you won’t understand the genetic makeup that Sheepadoodle will have.
-This includes personality, temperament, coat, and shedding.
+Breeders explain the genetic makeup of a dog through letters and numbers like F1 Sheepadoodle or F1B Sheepadoodle.
+It’s important that you know what the letters and number mean like F1, F1B, F1BB, F2, F2B, F2BB, or F3 (multi-gen) Sheepadoodle.
+If you don’t learn the letters and numbers, you won’t fully understand the genetic makeup that Sheepadoodle will have.
+This includes personality, temperament, coat, and how much the pup will shed.

-In this article, we will explain what the letters and the number means so you can decide the best Sheepadoodle generations that are right for you.
+In this guide, we’ll explain what the letters and the numbers mean so you can decide the best Sheepadoodle generations that are right for you.

 Sheepadoodle Generations Overview

 In order to understand the terminology, we will start with an example.
-In this example we will explain what “F1B Sheepadoodle means” so you get a good understanding of what the letters and numbers mean.
+In this example, we’ll explain what “F1B Sheepadoodle” means so you get a good understanding of what the letters and numbers signify.

 What does the “F” stand for in F1B?